 Sticking with the winter prop theme, what about using artificial apples or berries from an arts and crafts shop?
 You can hollow them out to fit a tea light in, add some winter sparkle with spray snow or glitter, for a unique piece of winter décor.
-Add battery powered fairy lights for extra sparkle!
+Since these tea lights may burn for a decent amount of time, you don’t have to worry about them flickering out.
+You could also add battery-powered fairy lights for extra sparkle!
 Simple but striking.

 The perfect friend in the cold weather, blankets can make a great wedding feature.
 You could incorporate them as part of your décor, draping them over chairs.
 Or, have a stash of them ready for if you and your guests begin to feel the chill, with a designated blanket hamper.
-Take it to the next level by getting them embroidered with the wedding date – making a fantastic favour.
+Though you might have arranged propane furnaces and even got the propane tank monitoring done to keep all the guests and relatives warm and comfortable throughout the celebrations, providing a blanket would give warmth to the people who feel an extra chill.
+You can also take it to the next level by getting them embroidered with the wedding date – making a fantastic favour.

 If you’re planning a December winter wedding, why not embrace Christmas?
 You can’t avoid it, so go all in!
 Use Christmas trees for decorations, Christmas crackers for favours and holly garlands for centrepieces.
 Lots of venues, like Hargate, will have a beautiful Christmas tree in the ceremony room, so you’re getting extra decorations for no additional cost.